sfigg/commercialization-public/docset/customize/mobile/mcsf/wi-fi-always-on-always-connected.md

 2. Specify an `Owner`.

-3. To specify whether the Wi-Fi driver supports transitions from the D0 state to the D2 state and the required low power features as listed in [AOAC in Windows Phone 8.1](p_phDrivComp.aoac_in_windows_phone_81), configure the value for `LowPowerSupported` to one of the following values:
+3. To specify whether the Wi-Fi driver supports transitions from the D0 state to the D2 state and the required low power features, configure the value for `LowPowerSupported` to one of the following values:

     <table>
     <colgroup>